saurabhs679/AgileMinds-Soen6011summer2023/README.md

 ### Skill Assessments:
 Integrate skill assessment tests to help students evaluate their strengths and identify areas for improvement.
 The platform can recommend relevant job opportunities based on the results of these assessments.
+Candidates can post the assessment results in their profiles.

 ### System Security
 The career services platform prioritizes the security and confidentiality of user data: